Beyond-Better/bb/docs/SUGGESTED_TOOLS.md

 ## Meta Tools and Tool Orchestration

 Meta tools can manage and coordinate the use of other tools, effectively acting as managers for sub-agents deployed via the ProjectEditor.
-Here are some meta tools that could enhance BBai's functionality:
+Here are some meta tools that could enhance BB's functionality:

 1. **Workflow Orchestrator**:
    - Coordinates the execution of multiple tools in a predefined sequence.